specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/synchronizing-test-case-hierarchies.md

 ## Supported hierarchy types

 The following table contains an overview of the supported hierarchy types.
 The sections below contain further details for the different types.
-The [](#common-hierarchy-settings) can be used for each hierarchy type.
+The [common hierarchy settings](#common-hierarchy-settings) can be used for each hierarchy type.

 | Type | Description |
 | ---- | ----------- |